 Yoga practices to balance aggravated doshas:

-- Vata – Regular daily practice that is soothing and gentle
+- Vata – A regular daily practice that is soothing and gentle

 - Pitta – Challenging yoga practice at the cooler times of day